PericoLedesma/aws-bootcamp-cruddur-2023/journal/week1.md

     driver: local
 ```

-To install the postgres client into Gitpod
+To install the postgres client into Gitpod(add to gitpod.yml file in tasks)

 ```sh
   - name: postgres